Hermann-Bernhard Ramcke: Brittany

 Most of the surviving German soldiers surrendered on 18 September, but Ramcke attempted to escape from the city.
 Ramcke led what the US Army official history described as "a group of diehards", which was forced to surrender on 19 September.
-On the same day he was awarded the Swords (99th Recipient) & Diamonds (20th recipient) to the Knight's Cross.
-Ramcke's career was unusual in that he served in all three branches of the German armed forces.
+When U.S. Brigadier General, Charles Canham, who was at the time the deputy commander of the 8th Infantry Division, arrived to accept the surrender of German troops in Brest, Ramcke asked the lower-ranking man (Canham) to show his credentials.
+Canham pointed to his nearby troops and said "These are my credentials."
+That phrase has since become the motto of the 8th Infantry Division.
+On the same day of the surrender he was awarded the Swords (99th Recipient) & Diamonds (20th recipient) to the Knight's Cross.

+According to the documents about Wilton Park Estate residents, he was caught in his bunker with a French woman, an Irish setter and Major General Hans von der Mosel, and brought to the Park just in two days since his capture.
+In order to make him cooperative MI19 drafted fake press release from newspaper about getting an award of Knight's Cross of the Iron Cross with diamonds from Hitler himself.

 Post-war

+Imprisonment and war crimes trial

 After being taken prisoner, Ramcke was interrogated by an American officer.
 During this interrogation he expressed strong support for the Nazi Party, claimed that Germany was a "clean innocent nation greatly wronged by other nations" and that after the war he would prepare his sons to help Germany rise again.
 The American officer judged that Ramcke was "an egotistical, conceited Nazi" and "a firm believer in Hitler and greatly inclined to the [Nazi] Party".
 Ramcke was then transferred to the Trent Park facility for captured senior German officers in London.
 The British officers who ran the facility also considered him to be one of the most vocal supporters of the Nazi Party they had encountered.
 A report prepared on Ramcke stated that "if there [was] to be such a thing as a list of especially dangerous men to be kept under surveillance [after the war], General Ramcke ought to qualify as one of the first candidates".
 While at Trent Park, Ramcke boasted about destroying Brest in a conversation with Dietrich von Choltitz, the last commander of German-occupied Paris.
 Von Choltitz believed that Ramcke's actions constituted a war crime.

 Ramcke was later moved to the United States as a prisoner of war.
 On 1 January 1946 he briefly escaped from Camp Clinton, Mississippi to post letters protesting about American propaganda campaigns and the withdrawal of tobacco and other luxury items from the POWs to Byron Price, the director of the Office for Censorship, and Senator James Eastland.
 After the camp authorities learned of Ramcke's escape, he was transferred to Camp Shelby in Mississippi and held in solitary confinement on a diet of bread and water for four days.